boscoh/sassin/readme.md

 As well an executable script is installed:

-   sass2css sass [optional_output]
+    sass2css sass [css]

-## Indented-SASS format in flat mode
+## Indented-SASS syntax

-The compilation provided by indentedsass is quite straightforward.
-It turns indented spaces into braces, and adds semicolons at the end fields.
+The compilation provided by indented-SASS is quite straightforward.
+It wraps indented spaces with curly braces, and adds semicolons at the end fields.
+What is great that this step is sufficient to turn indented-SASS into SCSS, and thus this module is sufficient to future-proof any deprecation of indented-SASS in the Ruby SASS program.

+### Flat mode

-If your indented-SASS file is flat (no nesting) and does not use any variables or mixins, then this compilation will give you CSS.
-If this is what you want to write, then you don't even need to install any of the Python SASS/SCSS modules.
+If your indented-SASS file is flat (no nesting) and does not use any variables or mixins, then this compilation will give you CSS, and you don't need any SCSS modules.

-## Indented-SASS format using bells and whistles
+## Indented-SASS with bells and whistles

-But of course you should take advantage of the
+But of course you want to take advantage of the extensions of CSS provided by the indented-SASS format.
+Things like:

+  - variables
+  - mix-ins
+  - hierarchical nesting